-Medical ultrasound apparatus are used for diagnostic, therapeutic and surgery purposes.
+The medical ultrasound apparatus is used for diagnostic, therapeutic and surgery purposes.
 They emit ultrasound at acoustic frequencies above 16 kHz.

-Since these apparatus are electrical devices, care must be taken to avoid any possible electrical incidents.
+Since this apparatus is an electrical device, care must be taken to avoid any possible electrical incidents.

-The recommended permissible exposure limit for ultrasound exposure is provided in SS 567:2020 Code of practice on workplace noise control for reference to prevent personnel from being exposed to excessive level.
+The recommended permissible exposure limit for ultrasound exposure is provided in SS 657:2020 Code of Practice on Workplace Noise Control for reference to prevent personnel from being exposed to excessive level.

-Control Approach Examples of Control Measures Safe Work Practices • Implement an inspection plan to detect any possible wear and tear which exposes any current conducting part on the apparatus. • Put in place quality control procedures and testing programme to ensure apparatus performance specifications are met.
+Control Approach Examples of Control Measures Safe Work Practices Implement an inspection plan to detect any possible wear and tear which exposes any current conducting part on the apparatus.
+Put in place quality control procedures and testing programme to ensure apparatus performance specifications are met.
+Administrative Controls Only qualified personnel are allowed to operate the apparatus.
+A licence is needed to possess/own such apparatus.

-Table 27: Examples of control measures to reduce exposure (Ultrasound).
+Table 28: Examples of control measures to reduce exposure (ultrasound).